ENGLAND - University of Westminster

 Limited student housing on campus in Westminster halls, as availability allows.
 On-campus housing is not guaranteed.
 Student Housing option information available at: http://www.westminster.ac.uk/study/prospective-students/student-accommodation/private-rented-accomodation.

-Students will apply for housing once accepted into the program.
+Students may apply for housing once accepted into the program.
 All housing costs are paid directly to the housing provider, which may be the host university, a student apartment company, a landlord, etc. depending on where the student chooses to live.

 Students are responsible for booking and purchasing their own airfare.